ennurluaf/Java-Framework/README.md

 ```
 > 💡 This repo uses multiple branches as independent templates.
 > You do NOT need to create pull requests between them.

+---

+**Summary:**

+- Markdown **inline code** is the best you can do for "copyable" text on GitHub
+- Real copy buttons require custom UI/javascript on your website (not supported in README)
+- Add usage instructions to guide users how to copy/paste

+If you want, I can help generate a small HTML page with copy buttons for your repo page — just say!